 - 2.3 Describe the agency's experience working with the served population and diverse individuals.
-Include the types of training that staff has received around racial equity, cultural humility, and strengths-based service delivery.
-Please include the agency's process for collecting participant feedback and how this informs best practices. - 2.4 Describe the agency's experience in integrating the principles of Housing First, Harm Reduction, Seeking Safety, Trauma-Informed Care, Motivational Interviewing, and Peer Support into service delivery that describes how it is qualified to provide the services.
+Include the types of training that staff has received around racial equity, cultural humility, and strengths-based service delivery. - 2.4 Describe the agency's experience in integrating the principles of Housing First, Harm Reduction, Seeking Safety, Trauma-Informed Care, Motivational Interviewing, and Peer Support into service delivery that describes how it is qualified to provide the services.
 Please include agency's implementation of these principles, for example, how you accept new participants, exit participants, ensure there are no preconditions to program entry, and reduce barriers.